wwng2333/beszel-docs/en/guide/common-issues.md

 You can test connectivity by running `telnet <agent-ip> <port>`.

-## Connecting the hub and agent on the same system using Docker
+## Connecting hub and agent on the same system using Docker

 If using host network mode for the agent but not the hub, add your system using the hostname `host.docker.internal`, which resolves to the internal IP address used by the host.
 See the [example docker-compose.yml](/supplemental/docker/same-system/docker-compose.yml).